aamemiya/letkf/README.md

      real(r_size),parameter::vsig_in=0.15 !!! input scaling
      real(r_size),parameter::vreg_in=0.20 !!! reguralization in linear regression

-Define basis functions used in linear regression (the simplest case is shown below - it can be polynomial, Fourier series, or anything)
+Define basis functions used in linear regression
+(the simplest case is shown below - it can be polynomial, Fourier series, or anything - but using the simplest regression is the phylosophy of reservoir computing)

     subroutine sub_basis_linear(vr,vp)
     real(r_size),intent(IN)::vr(nr)